BobDempsey/node-ts-express-template/plan.md

 ## Misc/General

-- do we need http status codes for http errors and responses?
 - don't forget to close anything you've opened before exiting (dev server, localhost, db connections, etc.)
-- before completing a feature, ensure all tests pass and coverage is maintained, ensure build succeeds, ensure npm run dev succeeds (don't forget to close the server after testing)
+- before completing a feature, ensure all tests pass and coverage is maintained, ensure build succeeds
 - include all appropriate tests (including regression tests) if needed
 - update requests.http with examples if needed
 - update readme if needed

+## questions

+- do we need the npm http status codes package for http errors and responses?
+- do we want to include any database integration (e.g., a simple SQLite setup) as part of the template?
+- do we want to include a standard logging library (e.g., pino or winston) instead of a custom logger?
+- do we want to include a standard response format for all API responses?